-VIII.Liquidity Program

-The purpose of the Liquidity Program is to provide high liquidity to fund the day-to-day liquidity requirements of the Total Fund.

-All investment programs shall have specific written guidelines.
+Total Fund Investment Policy Sections VIII.Liquidity Program Purpose The purpose of the Liquidity Program is to provide high liquidity to fund the day-to-day liquidity requirements of the Total Fund.
+Investment Approaches & Parameters All investment programs shall have specific written guidelines.
 The guidelines shall outline the investment approaches, permissible and restricted activities, and a performance objective that is commensurate with the program's purpose.
 Staff shall rely on short- or long-term ratings from authorized nationally recognized statistical rating organizations (NRSROs).
 Staff shall maintain and annually update internal ratings for securities that are not rated by any authorized NRSROs.

-Additional Information

-Additional information specific to the management of the Liquidity Program is available in the following Appendices:

-- 1 Reporting to the Investment Committee

-- 2 Investment Responsibilities

-- 6 Summary of Permissible and Prohibited Types of Leverage

-- 7 Investment Constraints and Limitations
+Additional Information Additional information specific to the management of the Liquidity Program is available in the following Appendices: 1 - Reporting to the Investment Committee 2 - Investment Responsibilities 6 - Summary of Permissible and Prohibited Types of Leverage 7 - Investment Constraints and Limitations

-IX.
-Low Duration Fixed Income Program

-The purpose of the Low Duration Fixed Income (LDFI) Program is to diversify CalPERS investment programs and enhance CalPERS returns, while dampening overall risk of CalPERS investment programs.

-The LDFI Program is managed through the Low Liquidity Enhanced Return (LLER) Program.

-All investment programs shall have specific written guidelines.
+Total Fund Investment Policy Sections IX.
+Low Duration Fixed Income Program Purpose The purpose of the Low Duration Fixed Income (LDFI) Program is to diversify CalPERS investment programs and enhance CalPERS returns, while dampening overall risk of CalPERS investment programs.
+Investment Approaches & Parameters The LDFI Program is managed through the Low Liquidity Enhanced Return (LLER) Program.
+T drameters All investment programs shall have specific written guidelines.
 The guidelines shall outline the investment approaches, permissible and restricted activities, and a performance objective that is commensurate with the program's purpose.
 Staff shall rely on short- or long-term ratings from authorized nationally recognized statistical rating organizations (NRSROs).
 Staff shall maintain and annually update internal ratings for securities that are not rated by any authorized NRSROs.

-Additional Information

-Additional information specific to the management of the LDFI Program is available in the following Appendices:

-- 1 Reporting to the Investment Committee

-- 2 Investment Responsibilities

-- 6 Summary of Permissible and Prohibited Types of Leverage

-- 7 Investment Constraints and Limitations
+Additional Information Additional information specific to the management of the LDFI Program is available in the following Appendices: 1 - Reporting to the Investment Committee 2 - Investment Responsibilities 6 - Summary of Permissible and Prohibited Types of Leverage 7 - Investment Constraints and Limitations

-X. Opportunistic Program

-The Opportunistic Program enables greater investment in assets perceived to be substantially undervalued, and this section specifies guidelines to manage the concurrent risks.
+Total Fund Investment Policy Sections X. Opportunistic Program Purpose The Opportunistic Program enables greater investment in assets perceived to be substantially undervalued, and this section specifies guidelines to manage the concurrent risks.
 The program also permits the establishment of innovative portfolios.

-Performance Objective & Benchmark

-The performance objective is to outperform the program benchmark over rolling three-year periods, net of all program costs and fees.

-A. Investment Guidelines

-Program investments may be managed internally, or by external managers, or by a combination of internal and external managers.
+Performance Objective & Benchmark The performance objective is to outperform the program benchmark over rolling three-year periods, net of all program costs and fees.
+Investment Approaches & Parameters A. Investment Guidelines Program investments may be managed internally, or by external managers, or by a combination of internal and external managers.
+1. Manager Selection The selected managers shall be registered, or appropriately exempt from registration, with the Securities and Exchange Commission.
+2. Investment Manager Guidelines Manager guidelines shall not conflict with any CalPERS investment policy.

-- Manager Selection

-The selected managers shall be registered, or appropriately exempt from registration, with the Securities and Exchange Commission.

-- 2. Investment Manager Guidelines

-Manager guidelines shall not conflict with any CalPERS investment

-policy.

 Implementation of this Program shall comply at all times with the manager guidelines and all CalPERS investment policies.

-XI.
-Securities Lending

-The Securities Lending Program is comprised of three functions: (1) lending both equity and fixed income securities to borrowers, (2) reinvesting the collateral posted by borrowers and (3) facilitating short-term liquidity needs of the Total Fund, through the use of leverage, subject to limits and constraints of the Liquidity Program.
-The program will be operated in a manner that maintains sufficient liquidity for the program and to adhere to the CalPERS Governance & Sustainability Principles.

-All investment programs shall have specific written guidelines.
+Total Fund Investment Policy Sections XI.
+Securities Lending Purpose The Securities Lending Program is comprised of three functions: (1) lending both equity and fixed income securities to borrowers, (2) reinvesting the collateral posted by borrowers and (3) facilitating short-term liquidity needs of the Total Fund, through the use of leverage, subject to limits and constraints of the Liquidity Program.
+The program will be operated in a manner that maintains sufficient liquidity for the program and to adhere to the CaIPERS Governance & Sustainability Principles.
+Investment Approaches & Parameters All investment programs shall have specific written guidelines.
 The guidelines shall outline the investment approaches, permissible and restricted activities, and a performance objective that is commensurate with the program's purpose.